 Using a Marketing Agency or Consultant is a great way of making sure your business continues to generate leads whilst you work.
 Placing your marketing activity in their hands will allow you to focus on the business, whilst experts focus on getting your business new business.

-They have the expertise to know how to drive sales / appointments and can bring in other parties if deemed appropriate.
+They have the expertise to know how to drive sales/appointments and can bring in other parties if deemed appropriate.
 Whilst there is a cost attached, think about how many sales you would need to make in order for it to work.
-If the sums seem favourable, why spend time / money working through it yourself (and possibly “making do”)?
+If the sums seem favourable, why spend time/money working through it yourself (and possibly “making do”)?
 Employing experts will likely pay dividends in the end!

-Businesses can benefit from this blog by thinking how outsourcing their marketing activity can help grow their business
+Businesses can benefit from this blog by thinking about how outsourcing their marketing activity can help grow their business

 Marketing Agencies can benefit from this blog by promoting themselves to those businesses they can benefit